Performance of a SiPM-based, plastic scintillator muon veto prototype for CUPID: Panel performance

 \subsection{Light yield}

 The light yield (LY), described in units of p.e./MeV, is defined as

-where ADC\textsubscript{LG} and ADC\textsubscript{HG} refer to the DAQ high gain and low gain readout, respectively (see section~\ref{subsec:readout}).
+where ADC\textsubscript{LG} and ADC\textsubscript{HG} refer to the DAQ low gain and high gain readout, respectively (see section~\ref{subsec:readout}).
 The high gain and low gain are both needed for this calculation as the muon peak is visible only in the low gain (the relatively high energies of muon events get saturated in the high gain) and the high gain amplification is required to distinguish individual p.e. peaks.

-The first term in equation~\ref{LYeq} comes from the most probable value (MPV) from the Landau-Gaussian convolution fit to the muon peak in the low gain data (see figure~\ref{swirlSpect}b).
+The first term in equation~\ref{LYeq} comes from the most probable value (MPV) from the Landau-Gaussian convolution fit to the muon peak in the low gain data (see bottom left of figure~\ref{swirlSpect}).
 The MPV is divided by the average energy deposited in a panel by a muon.
-This value was estimated by simulating our setup in \texttt{Geant4}~\cite{Geant4, Geant4_2} using a $\cos^2(\theta)$ flux, obtaining a value of ($4.98\pm0.02$)\,MeV for a 2.5\,cm thick panel.
-The second term is obtained by fitting the p.e.\ peaks in the high gain data with a series of Gaussians and averaging the difference in ADC between adjacent peaks.
-The fit was performed over a portion of the full ADC range that contained distinct peaks with similar amplitudes (see figure~\ref{swirlSpect}a).
-Variations in the difference between adjacent peaks arise from statistical fluctuations and are consistent across the full ADC range.
-Truncating the p.e. spectrum as shown in figure~\ref{swirlSpect} is done for ease of fitting only, and the independence of fluctuations in the ADC difference between peaks was confirmed by initial fits of p.e. peaks over both the full range and various other truncated portions of the high gain data.
+This value was estimated by simulating our setup in \texttt{Geant4}~\cite{Geant4, Geant4_2} using a $\cos^2(\theta)$ flux distribution, which yielded a value of ($4.98\pm0.02$)\,MeV for a 2.5\,cm thick panel.

+The second term is obtained by fitting the p.e.\ peaks in the high gain data with a series of independent Gaussians and averaging the difference in ADC between adjacent peaks.
+The fit is performed over a portion of the full ADC\textsubscript{HG} range that contains distinct peaks with relatively similar amplitudes (see top left of figure~\ref{swirlSpect}).
+Variations in the difference between adjacent peaks arise from statistical fluctuations and are consistent across the full ADC\textsubscript{HG} range.
+The independence of these fluctuations was confirmed by performing fits of the full range of visible p.e. peaks and various sub-ranges.
+The fit shown in figure~\ref{swirlSpect}, for example, includes five p.e. peaks over the range [750, 1400]\,ADC\textsubscript{HG} and yields a value of $140.0\,\pm \,1.7$\,ADC\textsubscript{HG}/p.e.
+Extending the fit to include the first 11 p.e. peaks over the range [470, 1990]\,ADC\textsubscript{HG} (this does not include the first peak at $\sim$0\,ADC\textsubscript{HG} which corresponds to 0\,p.e. (pedestal) events) yields a value of $141.0\,\pm\,3.2$\,ADC\textsubscript{HG}/p.e., which is consistent within uncertainty.

 Finally, the third term represents the ratio between the high gain and low gain ADC from calibration data.
 This comes from plotting the high gain data against the low gain data and performing a linear fit.
 Only events that do not saturate the DAQ's high gain mode are used for this calculation, and the linear trend is extrapolated to higher energy events (see figure~\ref{swirlSpect}).